 J. Veron Henderson (School Professor of Economic Geography, London School of Economics)

-The Fourteenth Luca d’Agliano Lecture in Development Economics by J. Vernon Henderson (LSE) will be held on Wednesday November 2nd 2016 at 5 p.m. (tbc) at the Fondazione Luigi Einaudi, Turin.
-Further information will be available soon.
+The Fourteenth Luca d’Agliano Lecture in Development Economics on “Building African Cities” by J. Vernon Henderson (LSE) will be held on Wednesday November 2nd 2016 at 5 p.m. at the Fondazione Luigi Einaudi, Turin.

 LdA’s Poverty and Development Unit has been awarded a new IGC Grant for the project “Subjective Expectations, Labour Market Choices and Migration among University Students in Mozambique”.
 Principal Investigators are Mariapia Mendola and Luigi Minale.